 Yes, we certainly do, but with the proviso that most of our teaching will draw on social science theories and methods.

 We interpret the Internet in a very broad way, as a ‘network of networks’ that incorporates the use of many ICTs.
 We do have faculty who have focused specifically on the use of particular technologies e.g. mobile phones, or grid computing, but in each case, the interest stems from the fact that they are ‘wired’.

 Yes, this is really vital.
 First of all, the programme is going to cost you or your sponsor quite a bit of money and you have to be sure it’s worthwhile.
 But more importantly it will help to frame your application and your participation.
 For example, everyone who attends will benefit from the peer network established, but only those who have a genuine motivation to learn and a sense of their work’s weaknesses will be able to use the two weeks to really make progress on their thesis.

-You won’t be ruled out of the application process but we do often give priority to those who are more advanced in their study.
-If you don’t have a final title yet, at least give us a provisional one, and an indication of the likely area.
+We will give priority to those who are more advanced in their doctoral study.
+If you don’t have a final title yet, at least give us a provisional one.

 Absolutely!
 We always have more good applicants than we can accept, and sometimes an application is stronger when the applicant’s work becomes more advanced.